 Applications of 1st law of Thermodynamics

-The first Law of Thermodynamics gives an idea that the heat can be converted into energy.
-Heat engine is a common system where the first law of thermodynamics is in use.
-Because, a heat engine converts heat into the work.
+The first Law of Thermodynamics gives the idea that heat can be converted into energy.
+A Heat engine is a common system where the first law of thermodynamics is in use.
+Because a heat engine converts heat into work.

 This is all from this article on the equation of first law of Thermodynamics with example.
 If you have any doubt on this topic you can ask me in the comment section.